Magnetic measurement for the win!

 For one, children learning under the Common Core Standards directly compare two objects with a measurable attribute in common to see which object has “more of”/”less of” the object and describe the difference.

 Measurement is also the foundation of making comparisons.

 The more we measure now, the more we can prepare our preschoolers for collecting data and finding relationships in comparisons down the road.

 RELATED: Have Washi tape?
 We have measurement ideas for that!

 According to the Center for Disease Control, childhood obesity is a severe problem in the United States, putting children and adolescents at risk for poor health.
 Obesity prevalence among children and adolescents is still too high.

-Yet another reason why we need to keep our kids active and stimulate learning with hands-on play and practice!
+Another reason we need to keep our kids active and stimulate learning is hands-on play and practice!

 RELATED: Want to build a magnetic wall?
 I have all the details on how!

 Setting up this measurement activity is simple!